VirajS00/number-add-comas/README.md

-# number-add-comas
+# number-add-commas
-This is a simple npm package to add comas to numbers in either the international number system or the Indian number system.
+This is a simple npm package to add commas to numbers in either the international number system or the Indian number system.

 ## How to use?
 ```js